-The second core behaviour in the Relationship Model™.
+The second core Collaborative Behaviour in The Relationship Model™.
 Involvement allows people the freedom of expression of ideas, thoughts and feelings about all matters that affect them.
 Involvement produces a sense of ownership for those who have Responsibility related to what they helped to shape and plan.
 It is directly related to the degree of Accountability people accept for their work.
-See also Affirmation and Servant Leadership, the other two core behaviors in the Relationship Model™.
+See also Affirmation and Servant Leadership, the other two core Behaviours in The Relationship Model™.

-Is the acknowledgement by the offending party, or a third party with Authority in the matter, of the wrong that was committed.
+Is the acknowledgement by the offending party, or a third party with authority in the matter, of the wrong that was committed.
 Justice includes a fair compensation for what can be repaid.
-Repayment can take one or more forms: acknowledgment, apology, amends, restitution, fine, imprisonment or capital punishment.
+Repayment can take one or more forms: acknowledgment, apology, amends, restitution, fine, imprisonment, or in some jurisdictions even capital punishment.

-The Process of enabling individuals and groups to express their Values and realize their potential for service and personal fulfillment.
+The Process of enabling individuals and groups to express their Values, realize their potential for service and personal fulfillment.
 Leadership is characterized by being affirming, involving and supporting.
-All individuals in the organization have an opportunity to provide leadership to others.
+All individuals in the Organization have an opportunity to provide leadership to others.

 The limiting and defining element of delegated Authority.
 Limitations are normally expressed in negative terms to create the Circle of Authority, which defines clearly the freedom we have in fulfilling our Responsibility, the “fence around the playground”.
 Defining Limitations of Authority eliminates the need for returning to the Source of Authority repeatedly for permission to act.

-A type of organization in which the purpose is to deliver products and Services to clients, not for profit, but as an expression of the Values of the members and Stakeholders.
-Sometimes called “non-profit” the organization may generate a surplus even though that is not its Mission.
+A type of Organization in which the purpose is to deliver products and Services to clients, not for profit, but as an expression of the Values of themembers and Stakeholders.
+Sometimes called “non-profit” the Organization may generate a surplus even though that is not its Mission.
+The acronym is NFP.

-A generic name given to a corporate entity or charity.
-The term includes the entire organization including the membership, Board of Directors and staff.
+A generic name given to a corporate entity or Not-for-Profit Organization and/or Charity.
+The term includes the entire Organization including the membership, board, and staff.